cassiorsfreitas/blog/_posts/what-is-trpc.md

 ![What is tRPC? -fullwidth](images/post11/cover.jpeg)

 First of all, I need to assume that you know what an API is or at least read the Wikipedia definition and then this article doesn't need to be long.
-Just for our context, application programming interface is bunch of rules that allow the client sends and receives messages from the server through the internet.
+Just for our context, Application Programming Interface is a bunch of rules that allow the client sends and receives messages from the server through the internet.
 If curiosity pushes you to learn about communication over the web, [check this article later](https://cassiorsfreitas.com/communication-over-the-web).

 In chronological order, the first communications were through Web Sockets, where only one function was provided to send and receive bits and everything else was up to you.
 And you can imagine the amount of problems caused by managing bits over the web, right?
 Because of that, many people worked to create lighter weight solutions and then RPC was born.